 Becoming a general contractor in Mississippi carries many of the same requirements of most other states.
 However, it is worth knowing that how you gain your commercial or residential contractors license is facilitated entirely through the Mississippi State Board of Contractors.
 Depending on what construction and specialty trade work you will be performing, you may need to go through different application and licensing processes that will differ from a standard general contractor license.
 You will also need to understand the details of Mississippi’s contractors exam process.
 This includes things like where to register, how much the fees are, what a passing score is, and the locations in which exams can be taken (online, in-person, etc.).

 Additionally, your contracting business will need to understand the registration and permitting requirements of the Mississippi state board of Contractors.
 This includes tax ID numbers, workers’ compensation (if you employ other contractors), general liability insurance and bond insurance.
 Read below to understand who needs a general contractors license in the state of Mississippi and how to meet the requirements.

 According to the Mississippi State Board of Contractors, all applicants are required to take the Mississippi Business and Law exam.
 Additionally, you will need to take a trade or NASCLA accredited exam, if you are to be performing specialty work.
 Each specialty classification will fall under a major classification category: building construction, electrical, highway, street and bridge construction, heavy construction, mechanical, municipal and public works.
 However, your contractors license will fall under either commercial and/or residential.

-Who Needs a Contractors License in MS?
+Who Needs a Contractors License?